fractal-napari-plugins-collection/napari-feature-classifier/README.md

 #### Initialize a classifier:
 - Start the classifier in napari by going to Plugins -> napari-feature-classifier -> Initialize a Classifier
 - Provide a csv file that contains feature measurements and a column with the integer labels corresponding to the label layer you are using.
-- Choose a name (or relative path from the current working directory) for the classifier
+- Choose a name (or relative path from the current working directory) for the classifier.
+The classifier is always saved in the current working directory (or the relative path to it you chose as its name.
+Renaming a classifier isn't currently possible (you can rename the file, but if you save it again, it will be saved as its original name)
 - Select the features you want to use for the classifier (can't be changed later in the current implementation).
 Hold the command key to select multiple features

 #### Classify objects: